 A variety of inciting factors have been identified, including medications (especially antibiotics, NSAIDs, and diuretics), pathogens (hepatitis viruses, human immunodeficiency virus [HIV], Epstein-Barr virus, and streptococci), malignancy, inflammatory bowel disease, or connective tissue disease (systemic lupus erythematosus [SLE], Sjögren syndrome, and rheumatoid arthritis).
 Exercise-induced vasculitis, also known as golfer's vasculitis, is a very rare cause of LCV.
 It is triggered by strenuous exercise, such as running, prolonged walking, or golfing, particularly during warm weather.
 Up to 50% of cases, however, have no identifiable cause and are considered idiopathic.

 Pathogenically, antigen-antibody complexes bind to the endothelium.
 The complement cascade is subsequently activated, effecting neutrophil chemotaxis.
 Vessel wall damage then ensues secondary to proteolytic enzymes and reactive oxygen species released by neutrophils.

-The physician will need to differentiate skin-limited LCV from systemic vasculitis and should suspect the latter if fever, myalgias, malaise, lymphadenopathy, abdominal pain, melena, hematochezia, diarrhea, hematuria, lower extremity swelling, or paresthesias are noted.
-The level of systemic involvement will largely influence the prognosis.
-Over 90% of patients with LCV limited to the skin will experience spontaneous resolution over several weeks to months.
+The physician will need to differentiate skin-limited LCV from LCV with systemic involvement that may include fever, myalgias, malaise, lymphadenopathy, abdominal pain, melena, hematochezia, diarrhea, hematuria, lower extremity swelling, or paresthesias.

 L95.8 – Other vasculitis limited to the skin